AlternativeFFFF/Alt-F4/submissions/trainperspective/trainperspective.md

 The first problem you come across is that screens aren’t circles.
 When rotating, stuff gets cut off, while other things are missing.

-{% include image.html src='rotation.jpg' alt='Map view of rail network, showing only an eighth of the outposts.' caption='Simply rotating causes problems' href='rotation.jpg’' %}
+{% include image.html src='rotation.jpg' alt='example of a rotated image, corners have missing pixels because it's not a cirle' caption='Simply rotating causes problems' href='rotation.jpg' %}

 I ended up applying my usual solution to recording problems for factorio: use screenshots instead.
 Ingame screenshots are not bound by the limitations of normal screen recording.
 I simply capture a larger area than is normally visible.